Murzaza/glCalculator/README.md

 # glCalculator

 The first programming assignment for CS 535.
 Just a simple function calculator created using OpenGL.
+Simple design.

 ## Building
 Linux: